 Any time you decide to transfer your investments to another brokerage or financial advisor, make sure your cost basis information is also transferred to the new company.
 This will be needed for your tax return each time you sell assets.

 Standard Mileage Rates for 2020: Business, Farms & Rentals 57.5 cents/mi; Medical & Moving 17.0 cents/mi; Charitable 14.0 cents/mi.
 Be sure to keep a mileage log and record beginning and ending odometer readings for each deductible trip as you drive during the year.
 Also record beginning of year and end of year odometer readings on each vehicle you own because this deduction requires total yearly miles driven for calculating percentage of business use.

 Oregon medical subtraction rules now apply to taxpayers age 66 and over by year-end.
 We will need all medical expenses, including mileage, to be separated out for each person in your household so we can calculate the correct amount to use.

 Your safety is our concern and coronavirus restrictions have temporarily imposed changes to the way we do business.
 Rather than having our office open for walk-in visitors as in the past, we have rearranged our former reception area to serve as our new client interview space.
 We will meet with only one client or couple at a time by pre-scheduled appointment.
 Or if you prefer a contactless method, you may simply drop off your information in our mail slot – be sure to include your contact information – so we can call you later on for a phone interview.
 As always, we are grateful for your trust and for the continued opportunity to help you with your tax needs all year long.

-OUR BEST WISHES FOR A SAFE AND PROSPEROUS YEAR 2019!
+OUR BEST WISHES FOR A SAFE AND SUCCESSFUL NEW YEAR!